Metaverse Hype Fuels Booming Digital Property Market - UrduPoint

 As for how the land could be used to make money, "it can be as simple as having a billboard, or it can be as complex as having a storefront with an actual employee," he said.

-"You could walk in with your avatar and have 3D digital representations of a shoe that you can hold, and ask questions." - Second Life, rebooted - As far back as 2006, a real estate developer made headlines after making $1 million from land sold on the virtual world site Second Life.
+"You could walk in with your avatar and have 3D digital representations of a shoe that you can hold, and ask questions."
+As far back as 2006, a real estate developer made headlines after making $1 million from land sold on the virtual world site Second Life.

 While Second Life remains active, proponents of its next-generation rivals point out a key difference.